A critique of Johnny English Strikes Back.

 This maybe since Atkinson himself looks suddenly very old to this viewer.
 His face shows some signs of a botched uplift and he has as much interest in the plot as a used condom might have.
 So many times it looks like he’d rather be sitting at home by a large fire watching a better movie.

-So now we have a Daniel Craig already too old for his next Bond movie and an aging Atkinson also too old for the parody.
-What next for aging British institutions I wonder?
+So now we have a Daniel Craig already too old for his next Bond movie and an ageing Atkinson also too old for the parody.
+What next for ageing British institutions I wonder?